semuconsulting/PyMandel/README.md

 1. Numba does not currently support ARM platforms.
 1. The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

-If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module, in which case it will run on *any* platform that supports a Python 3 interpreter.
-Rendering times will, however, be several orders of magnitude slower.
+If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module, in which case it will run on *any* platform that supports Python 3 / tkinter.
+Rendering times will, however, be significantly slower.

 ## How To Use